'We are treated like kids': Edmonton drops masking after Alberta moves to take away powers

 "We are treated like kids by the province.
 So, it's a really sad day," Mayor Amarjeet Sohi said during the council meeting.
 He wanted to keep the bylaw but said "that ability doesn't exist now."

-"Mayor Sohi is entitled to his opinion," McIver said when asked about that.
+"Mayor Sohi is entitled to his opinion," McIver said when asked about the "kids" comment.

 "We should not allow politicians, at any level, to use COVID policy as a political tool to make political points," Kenney said Wednesday.